 Our Vaughan House Scholars set up in-house study groups that meet weekly for popular courses: biology, chemistry, mathematics and writing.
 The Vaughan House Fellow helps students set up study schedules, provides study tips for courses and can help coordinate academic support services.

 How to Join

-To join Vaughan House, you must indicate Vaughan House as one of your top preferences during your housing selection.
-You will receive a confirmation email if space is still available.
+To join Vaughan House, participants must indicate Vaughan House as one of your top preferences during your housing selection.

 Please note, you do not have to have prior computer coding experience.
 This LLC is meant for anyone who is interested in exploring computers in STEM.

-For more information about Vaughan House, please contact José at firstname.lastname@example.org
+For more information about Vaughan House, please contact us at firstname.lastname@example.org.

 If you have specific questions regarding housing, including the cost of housing and meal plans, please visit the housing website.